Apple cracks down on iPhone thieves with new security setting

 Stolen Device Protection is a welcome addition to the iPhone’s security features.
 It can help you protect your data and account from thieves who know your passcode.
 However, it is not a foolproof solution.
 It won’t cover all the threats to your personal and financial information on your iPhone.

-- Use strong and unique passwords for your online accounts. password manager
+• Use strong and unique passwords for your online accounts.
+Consider using a password manager to generate and store complex passwords.

 Kurt’s key takeaways